d-galli/SportActivitiesClassification/README.md

-# SportActivitiesClassification #
+# Comparison of common Machine Learning Algorithms considering a sport activities Classification Task

-Group project for Machine Learning class
+*Group project for Machine Learning class of Galli Davide and Papousek Jiri.*

+## Introduction to the Project ##
+Even if Deep Learning is continuosly growing in terms of importance, classical Machine Learning technquis still represent a cornerstone for people who approach computer science for the first time.
+There are loads of different techniques, some of them are specifically devoted to tackle given types of problems; some others are instead multi-porpose.

+One popular task is the so called *classification problem*, where the model’s output is a category with a semantic meaning.
+A classification model attempts to draw some conclusion from observed values.
+Different methods can be implemented to tackle this problem.

+Our focus is a brief comparative study over four different machine learning supervised techniques:
+1. Logistic Regression
+2. K Nearest Neighbors
+3. Decision Trees
+4. Multilayer Perceptron

 ## Brief Description of the Dataset ##

-Each of the 19 activities is performed by eight subjects (4 female, 4 male, between the ages 20 and 30) for 5 minutes.
+The choosen [dataset](https://archive-beta.ics.uci.edu/ml/datasets/daily+and+sports+activities) comprises motion sensor data of 19 daily and sports activities performed by 8 subjects (between 20 and 30 years old) *in their own style* for 5 minutes.
+Five Xsens MTx units are used on the torso, arms, and legs.
+This kind of sensor embeds a gyroscope, an accelerometer and a magnetometer.

-Total signal duration is 5 minutes for each activity of each subject.
-The subjects are asked to perform the activities in their own style and were not restricted on how the activities should be performed.
-For this reason, there are inter-subject variations in the speeds and amplitudes of some activities.
+Since activities are perfomed as the subject desires, there might be inter-subject variations in the speeds and amplitudes of some activities.

 The activities are performed at the Bilkent University Sports Hall, in the Electrical and Electronics Engineering Building, and in a flat outdoor area on campus.
 Sensor units are calibrated to acquire data at 25 Hz sampling frequency.
 The 5-min signals are divided into 5-sec segments so that 480(=60x8) signal segments are obtained for each activity.

 The 19 activities are: